amvstrm/docs/docs/help/video-player.md

 ## Video data

 In case the stream data fails to load or gives you the wrong data, you can refresh the data from the API and fix the issue.

+## Proxy

+Proxy mode is a feature that allows you to stream the video through our server.
+This is useful if you are having trouble with the video quality or the video is not loading due to cors error.

+To enable proxy mode, you can click on the settings icon below the player and add proxy to the input field ``https://proxy.cors/`` (Depending on the query or param that the proxy provider give you).